realworldocaml/book/other-notes/00-outline.md

         simplifier.
       - Introduce polymorphic variants, show how they can be used to give you more flexibility.
+      - *Example*: define a full JSON definition and pretty printer using pattern matching.
+      - Explain how to parsing text into tokens and types using the `ocamllex` and `ocamlyacc` tools.
+Also mention useful alternatives such as Menhir.
+      - *Example*: write a JSON parser.
 1. **Error Handling**:
       - Explain the exceptions system, show how exceptions are defined, thrown and caught.